soostdijck/RUDE/docs/printing.md

 The chassis requires a 261x261 bed.
 Alternatively the chassis needs to be splitted or you can order a chassis from [my future webshop?]().

 Everything must be printed with 8 walls and 100% infill.
 Abrasive filaments are not weak but break faster.
 On the other hand abrasive TPU is more rigid.
-I need more testing to know what is best.
+More testing needs to be done to know what is best.

 Make sure to print [this](/Calibration.stl) first for every filament to make sure your shrinkage is fine.
 As a reference: my TPU shrinkage is 99.8% and for ABS shrinkage 99.3%.